alialib/alia/docs/interactive-hello.md

 </div>

 Many of the examples in this documentation use a mixture of alia and the asm-dom wrapper.
-Since alia itself focuses on the mechanics of writing reactive applications, it doesn't actually *do* anything to interact with the outside world.
+Since alia itself focuses on the mechanics of writing interactive applications in a declarative fashion, it doesn't actually *do* anything to interact with the outside world.
 It's a bit like a fancy programming language with no I/O capabilities.
 It's designed to hook up to other libraries that do useful things, so for these examples, it's hooked up to asm-dom.
 For clarity, anything specific to the asm-dom wrapper is prefixed with the `dom::` namespace.

-If you're familiar with declarative UI programming, it will be obvious, but the key takeaway from this example is that when using alia, application code is developed as **functions that operate on application state and declare the presence of objects in the presentation of the application**.
-In this case, our application presents a web UI, so our function declares what elements are in that UI, but in other scenarios, we might declare the objects in a rendering scene or a physics simulation.
+If you're familiar with other declarative UI programming frameworks, it will be obvious, but the key takeaway from this example is that when using alia, application code is developed as **functions that operate on application state and declare the presence of objects in the UI**.

 These functions are designed to be reinvoked as the state changes.
 Each time they're invoked, they declare what the application looks like **at that point in